TheMannu/AWS-Services/07 - Databases/Database.md

 - **Data Warehousing**: Storing large amounts of structured data for reporting and analysis.
 - **Real-Time Applications**: IoT systems, online gaming, and monitoring applications.
 - **Big Data**: Applications requiring handling of large, complex datasets, such as social media or analytics platforms.

+Databases are integral to most modern applications, enabling businesses to store, manage, and process data efficiently.